aaronmams/jekyll-now/_posts/2018-07-20-Bayesian AB Testing.md

 # Some Bayesian Illustrations

 For our numerical example we stated that we belive $\theta$ to be around 0.3.
-Let's look at a beta distribution centered around 0.3:
+Let's look at a couple beta distributions:

 ```R
 hist(rbeta(100,5,5))
 hist(rbeta(100,50,50))
 hist(rbeta(1000,0.3*1000,0.7*1000))
 ```
 The variance of the beta distribution is controlled by the size of the shape parameters a and b.
+The parameters a and b can be thought of as the number of successes and failures in a + b trials.

 ![plot1](\images\Rplot.png)
 ![plot1](\images\beta2.png)